 Prognostic Factors for Ewing Sarcoma

-- Site: Patients with Ewing sarcoma in the distal extremities have the best prognosis.
-Patients with Ewing sarcoma in the proximal extremities have an intermediate prognosis, followed by patients with central or pelvic sites.[14,15,16] Patients with tumors of the sacrum have a very poor prognosis.
+- Site of tumor: Patients with Ewing sarcoma in the distal extremities have the best prognosis.
+Patients with Ewing sarcoma in the proximal extremities have an intermediate prognosis, followed by patients with central or pelvic sites.[15,16,17] Patients with tumors of the sacrum have a very poor prognosis.

-- Size: Tumor volume has been shown to be an important prognostic factor in most studies.
-Cutoffs of either 100 mL or 200 mL are used to define larger tumors.
-Larger tumors tend to occur in unfavorable sites.[16,18]
+- Tumor size or volume: Tumor size or volume has been shown to be an important prognostic factor in most studies.
+Cutoffs of a volume of 100 mL or 200 mL and/or single dimension greater than 8 cm are used to define larger tumors.
+Larger tumors tend to occur in unfavorable sites.[17,19]

-- Gender: Girls with Ewing sarcoma have a better prognosis than boys.[10,15]
+- Gender: Girls with Ewing sarcoma have a better prognosis than boys.[10,16]

-- Serum lactate dehydrogenase: Increased serum lactate dehydrogenase (LDH) levels prior to treatment are associated with inferior prognosis.
+- Serum lactate dehydrogenase (LDH): Increased serum LDH levels prior to treatment are associated with inferior prognosis.
 Increased LDH levels are also correlated with large primary tumors and metastatic disease.

 - Metastases: Any metastatic disease defined by standard imaging techniques or bone marrow aspirate/biopsy by morphology is an adverse prognostic factor.
 The presence or absence of metastatic disease is the single most powerful predictor of outcome.
-Patients with metastatic disease confined to lung have a better prognosis than patients with extrapulmonary metastatic sites.[14,16,19] The number of pulmonary lesions does not seem to correlate with outcome, but patients with unilateral lung involvement do better than patients with bilateral lung involvement.
+Metastases at diagnosis are detected in about 25% of patients.
+Patients with metastatic disease confined to lung have a better prognosis than patients with extrapulmonary metastatic sites.[15,17,22] The number of pulmonary lesions does not seem to correlate with outcome, but patients with unilateral lung involvement do better than patients with bilateral lung involvement.
 Patients with metastasis to bone only seem to have a better outcome than patients with metastases to both bone and lung.
-Positron emission tomography (PET) scans using fluorine-18-fluorodeoxyglucose (FDG) are under investigation as a staging tool that may provide additional information and alter therapy planning.
-Whole body MRI may provide additional information which could potentially alter therapy planning.
+Based on an analysis from the SEER database, regional lymph node involvement in patients is associated with an inferior overall outcome when compared with patients without regional lymph node involvement.

 - Standard cytogenetics: Complex karyotype (defined as the presence of 5 or more independent chromosome abnormalities at diagnosis) and modal chromosome numbers lower than 50 appear to have adverse prognostic significance.